neverforgit/Research-Porftolio/Presentations/README.md

 ## TRB14_presentation.pdf
-This is a presentation on the work presented in my paper, [Better Pen-and-Paper Surveys for Transportation Research in Developing Countries] (https://github.com/neverforgit/Research_Portfolio/blob/master/Published_Papers/Better_Pen_and_Paper_Surveys_for_Transportation.pdf).
+This is a presentation from the 2014 Transportation Research Board conference on the work presented in my paper, [Better Pen-and-Paper Surveys for Transportation Research in Developing Countries] (https://github.com/neverforgit/Research_Portfolio/blob/master/Published_Papers/Better_Pen_and_Paper_Surveys_for_Transportation.pdf).